brainglobe/cellfinder/README.md

 If you use any of the image registration functions in cellfinder, please also cite [brainreg](https://github.com/brainglobe/brainreg#citing-brainreg).

-**If you use this, or any other tools in the cellfinder suite, please [let us know](mailto:adam.tyson@ucl.ac.uk?subject=cellfinder), and we'd be happy to promote your paper/talk etc.**
+**If you use this, or any other tools in the brainglobe suite, please [let us know](mailto:adam.tyson@ucl.ac.uk?subject=cellfinder), and we'd be happy to promote your paper/talk etc.**